Skip to content

 Relationship with frames

 A variant is a frame, registered under its variant keyword.
-But variant :events are NOT desugared to reg-frame :on-createreg-frame :on-create is single-event by design (002 §reg-frame), while variant :events is an explicitly multi-step setup sequence (the whole point of stories is to express setup as a list of user-flavoured steps).
+But variant :setup is NOT desugared to reg-frame :on-createreg-frame :on-create is single-event by design (002 §reg-frame), while variant :setup is an explicitly multi-step precondition sequence (the whole point of stories is to express setup as a list of user-flavoured steps).
 The story library handles its own iteration, in the four-phase order locked above:

 (defn setup-variant! [variant-id]